 If your LLC meets all of the above criteria, you can proceed with dissolving the business.
 Keep in mind that dissolving an LLC is a permanent process, so be sure that you have thoroughly considered your options before making this decision.

-Follow Your Arkansas LLC Operating Agreement
+1. Follow Your Arkansas LLC Operating Agreement

-Close all Your Business Tax Accounts
+2. Close all Your Business Tax Accounts

 To close your tax accounts, you will need to file a final franchise tax report and obtain tax clearance from the Arkansas Department of Revenue.

-File the Articles of Dissolution with the Arkansas Secretary of State
+3. File the Articles of Dissolution with the Arkansas Secretary of State

 The next step in dissolving your LLC is to file the Articles of Dissolution with the Arkansas Secretary of State Business and Commercial Services.
 This can be done online, by mail, or in person.
-You will need to provide the following information:

 - The name of your LLC